SerpentDash/shinden_mobile/README.md

 # Shinden Mobile

-Hobby project that allows you to watch content from shinden.pl in mobile app.
+Hobby project that allows users to watch content from shinden.pl in mobile app.

 App was made for my own purposes.
-The project is far from perfect, but it should be usable.
+This project is far from perfect, but it should be usable.

 ## Status => W.I.P